-- Relocated Definitions from Section 1 to Appendix A. Technical Resources for clarity. - Combustible Materials that can ignite and burn. - Fire-Resistance-Rated Construction The use of materials and systems in the design and construction of a building or structure to safeguard against the spread of fire within a building or structure and the spread of fire to or from buildings or structures to the wildland-urban interface area.
-Where this standard requires 1-hour fire-resistance-rated construction, the fire-resistance rating of building elements, components or assemblies shall be determined in accordance with the test procedures set forth in ASTME119 or UL 263. - o Exceptions: The fire-resistance rating of building elements, components or assemblies based on: - The prescriptive designs prescribed in Section 721 of the International Building Code. - The calculation procedures in accordance with Section 722 of the International Building Code. - Noncombustible Made from material of which no part will ignite and burn when subjected to fire.
+- Combustible Materials that can ignite and burn. - Fire-Resistance-Rated Construction The use of materials and systems in the design and construction of a building or structure to safeguard against the spread of fire within a building or structure and the spread of fire to or from buildings or structures to the wildland-urban interface area.
+Where this standard requires 1-hour fire-resistance-rated construction, the fire-resistance rating of building elements, components or assemblies shall be determined in accordance with the test procedures set forth in ASTME119 or UL 263. - o Exceptions: The fire-resistance rating of building elements, components, or assemblies based on: - The prescriptive designs prescribed in Section 721 of the International Building Code. - The calculation procedures in accordance with Section 722 of the International Building Code. - Noncombustible Made from material of which no part will ignite and burn when subjected to fire.
 Any material passing ASTM E136 shall be considered noncombustible. - Red Flag Warning A Red Flag Warning is determined by local offices of the National Weather Service (NWS) and is specific to those local areas.
-A Red Flag Warning means warm temperatures, very low humidities, and strong winds are expected to combine to produce an increased risk of fire danger. - Roof covering The material applied to the roof deck to provide weather resistance, achieve fire classification, or enhance appearance. - Wall covering A material applied to the exterior side of walls to provide a weather-resistant barrier, insulation, or aesthetic appeal. - Performance-based Option A standard specifying desired outcomes by requiring compliance with a certain standard(s), without prescribing specific methods or materials. - Prescriptive Option- A standard that specifies exact methods or materials to achieve compliance, rather than focusing on desired outcomes.
+A Red Flag Warning means warm temperatures, very low humidities, and strong winds are expected to combine to produce an increased risk of fire danger. - Roof covering - The material applied to the roof deck to provide weather resistance, achieve fire classification, or enhance appearance. - Wall covering An exterior wall material applied to provide a weather-resistant barrier, insulation, or aesthetic appeal. - Performance-based Option A standard specifying desired outcomes by requiring compliance with a certain standard(s), without prescribing specific methods or materials. - Prescriptive Option- A standard that specifies exact methods or materials to achieve compliance, rather than focusing on desired outcomes.